Christians involved in movies, simple as that.

 Marchiano was born in Orange County, California.
 He is a son of Italian descent; his mother is Syrian.
 His first role was in a 1985 episode of Murder, She Wrote, which was followed by appearances in LA Law, Columbo, Days of Our Lives, General Hospital to name a few.
 Marchiano has portrayed Jesus in more films than any actor in history; a distinction he holds as a great honor.

 D. David Morin was born and raised in Hollywood, California.
 He took Rita Wilson (Mrs. Tom Hanks) to his Senior Prom at Hollywood High.
 His father Volney graduated Harvard law school and moved to California to work in chemical patents for Technicolor.
 His mother, Marty Morin

 , was also an actress.
 His aunt, Patricia Ellis

 , was a movie star signed to Warner Bros. in the 1930s...

 Dallas Jenkins produced the independent feature Hometown Legend at the age of 25 and shepherded it to distribution by Warner Brothers.
-He made his directing debut with the short film Cliché, and his next short film, Midnight Clear, starring Stephen Baldwin, won a Crystal Heart Award from the Heartland Film Festival and was the opening night selection of the San Diego Film Festival...
+He made his directing debut with the short film Cliché, and his next short film, Midnight Clear, starring Stephen Baldwin, won a Crystal Heart Award from the Heartland Film Festival...